From Founder Bottleneck to Zero Dependencies in 20 Weeks: The Complete Delegation System

 She used simple voice notes, transcribed daily: “11:47am – Team asked if we can extend client deadline by 3 days.
 I said yes because we have instructor availability and client relationship is strong.
 Total: 8 minutes.”

-32 questions followed patterns she could see clearly: “When client asks for X, we do Y if conditions A and B are met.”
+32 questions followed patterns she could see clearly: “When a client asks for X, we do Y if conditions A and B are met.”

 Week 3–4

-Categorize all 73 decisions into three levels:
+She categorized all 73 decisions into three levels:

-Example: Client scope changes under $2K.
-Instructor scheduling adjustments.
-Standard refund requests under $500.
+Example: client scope changes under $2K, instructor scheduling adjustments, standard refund requests under $500.

-Count: 32 decisions (43.8%)
+Count: 32 decisions (43.8%).

-Count: 28 decisions (38.4%)
+Count: 28 decisions (38.4%).

-Count: 13 decisions (17.8%)
+Count: 13 decisions (17.8%).

-Week 4 Result: Complete dependency map.
+Week 4 result: a complete dependency map.

-60 decisions (82.2%) transferable to the team.
-13 decisions (17.8%) stay with Margot.
-Clear target: transfer 60, keep 13.
+Sixty decisions (82.2%) were transferable to the team, and 13 decisions (17.8%) stayed with Margot, giving her a clear target: transfer 60, keep 13.

 Week 5-8: Build Decision Frameworks